qunqiang/dynamic-max-procs/README.md

 # dynamic-max-procs

 # goal
-dynamic set GOMAXPROCS in k8s enviroment.
+dynamicly set GOMAXPROCS in k8s enviroment.
+- by matric server
+- by xxx